ricardomm7/leaflink/docs/sprintB/us010/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
-    * an estimated duration
-    * an estimated cost
+    * none

 * Selected data:
-    * a task category
+    * equipment used

 **Output Data:**

-* List of existing task categories
+* Pie chart representing, in percentage, the use of each piece of equipment
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)